Minnesota Dendroecology Laboratory

 FIRE HISTORY | SUCCESSION | CLIMATE VARIABILITY | FOREST HISTORY | HUMAN IMPACTS

 Established in 2005, the Minnesota Dendroecology Laboratory conducts research focused on variations in forested environments.
-Our work investigates how forests change over time due to disturbance and successional history, as well as various driving agents such as climate.
+Our work investigates how forests change over time due to disturbance and successional history, as well as various driving agents such as climate and human activities.
 Much of our work investigates the history of fire and interactions between fire and climate patterns.
 Our research group primarily focuses on the development of unique long-term datasets developed through intensive field work, often in remote locations.
-The MDL is one of three research units housed under the broad umbrella of the Minnesota Center for Dendrochronology.
+The MnDL is one of three research units housed under the broad umbrella of the Minnesota Center for Dendrochronology, each headed by a different faculty member with different (though complimentary) areas of interest.
 More information regarding the work of lab members can be found under the Research or People link.
 Other labs under the Center for Dendrochronology umbrella include The Griffin Lab and a laboratory headed by Scott St. George.
+Please look around to see what we are up to and let us know if you have questions.
+You'll find out contact information under the 'People' page.

 GRADUATE STUDENT OPPORTUNITIES

-The Minnesota Dendroecology Laboratory has a number of opportunities for student support to conduct research on various aspects of environmental change, with a focus on dendrochronological methods.
+The Minnesota Dendroecology Laboratory has a number of opportunities for student support to conduct research on various aspects of environmental change, with a focus on the application of dendrochronological methods.
 Students interested in pursuing research fire history and climate variability in the Great Lakes region are particularly encouraged to consider a graduate program associated with the Dendroecology Laboratory and the Center for Dendrochronology at the University of Minnesota.
 The Department of Geography, Environment, and Society offers MA and PH.D. programs.
 The University of Minnesota Geography program is a highly-ranked and competitive program at a top-notch research university.
-Graduate students are provided guaranteed academic year funding for set number of years depending on whether they enter with or without a Master's degree.
-There are many opportunities to obtain research support from both within the department and across the university.
-During the academic year, graduate students working in the Center for Dendrochronology are typically supported as teaching or research assistants, and appointments cover tuition, health, and a stipend.
+Graduate students are provided guaranteed academic-year funding for a set number of years depending on whether they enter with or without a Master's degree.
+There are many opportunities to obtain research support from within the department and across the university.
+During the academic year, graduate students working in the Minnesota Dendroecology Lab are typically supported as teaching or research assistants, and appointments cover tuition, health insurance, and a stipend.
 Students interested in enrolling in the graduate program at the University of Minnesota are encouraged to contact a potential advisor in the Center for Dendrochronology well in advance of the application deadline, which is in mid-December.
-Below are some potential topics for graduate study in the MiDL lab:
+Below are some potential topics for graduate study in the MnDL lab:

 Potential Graduate Student Research Areas in the Minnesota Dendroecology Laboratory: